kingsBSD/twistor/README.md

 * serverside templating as a fallback for folks using noscript. for now just tell them how to form proper urls for the api endpoint
 * grab expanded_url for t.co links and show those (seperate table)
 * package for npm? docker container? something else?
 I want non-programmers to be able to use this without too much fuss.
+* click thru to view the deleted tweet in context of prev/following tweets on the tl (this requires api... realistically from the user's acct ugh oauth)